Medical Errors & Negligence

 MEDICAL NEGLIGENCE CLAIMS: AN EXPERIENCED MEDICAL MALPRACTICE LAWYER IN OWEN SOUND

 Day after day in this region, family physicians, nurses, surgeons and others perform their jobs well.
 Indeed, many times they perform heroically.
 They are part of a world class health system and we are fortunate to have them.
 However, despite the best of intentions, sometimes things go off the rails, and consultation with a medical malpractice lawyer is necessary.
 Certain mistakes are excusable, others are not.
 Certain errors warrant a claim for compensation, others simply don’t.

 DO I HAVE A CASE?

 Our office receives a number of calls each year from patients who are very troubled by what has happened at the hands of a nurse, physician or hospital.
-The reality is that only a few such claims merit legal action with the assistance of medical negligence lawyers.
+The reality is that only few medical malpractice claims merit legal action with the assistance of medical negligence lawyers.
 Why?
 There are 2 reasons:

 1. WAS SOMEONE NEGLIGENT?

 First, we must prove that the doctor or nurse was negligent.
 This is not as obvious as one might think.
 A poor outcome does not mean someone was negligent.
 For example, all surgeries have risks and a bad surgical outcome might simply fall under the acceptable risks of surgery.
 Further, a family physician may have an entirely reasonable explanation for missing a diagnosis of cancer and thus cannot be faulted for that.

 2. DID THAT NEGLIGENCE CAUSE YOU TO BE WORSE OFF?